Pastels

 Pastel Surfaces

 Pastels may be applied to many surfaces, including various paper, cloth, and canvas types.
-Two popular surfaces are sanded paper and rough-surface rag paper, which may come in various colors to augment or contrast with the painted image.
+Two popular surfaces are sanded paper and rough-surface rag paper, which may come in multiple colors to augment or contrast with the painted image.

 Some surfaces are undercoated with gesso, marble dust, or pumice.
 The artist may create an "under-painting" with acrylic, oil, or watercolor, then use "broken color," which can be achieved by layering or hatching pastels over one another.